We understand air quality issues and needs at the community level.

 Air Pollution Monitoring

 Take action to improve air quality and protect children’s health.
-Through community monitoring campaigns, we provide science-based evidence to help engage decision makers and the community, and create scientifically sound action plans for positive change.
+Through community air monitoring campaigns, we provide science-based evidence to help engage decision makers and the community, and create scientifically sound action plans for positive change.

 Identify and understand the health effects of pollution exposure within your community.
 STI designs, conducts, and reports on scientifically valid air quality measurement studies.